- You must PASS the New Historicism paper BEFORE being able to turn in the next papers.

 - Vampires are creatures who have sex, drink blood, and live forever.

-- In the 80s, people only know that sex was transmitted through sex and blood and then YOU DIE!
+- In the 80s, people only know that AIDs was transmitted through sex and blood and then YOU DIE!

-- Using New Historicism, we could suggest how people started making and watching more vampire movies in the 1980s as a way of coping with the ever growing AIDs crisis.
+- Using New Historicism, we could suggest how people started making and watching more vampire films in the 1980s as a way of coping with the ever growing AIDs crisis.

 New Historicism, in others' words